osamuaoki/interception-dual-function-keys/dual-function-keys.md

       HOLD: KEY_LEFTSHIFT
 ```

-You can configure the `HOLD` as a “combo”, which will send multiple keys in order e.g. hyper modifier:
+You can configure the `HOLD` as a “combo”, which will press then release multiple keys in order e.g. hyper modifier:

 ``` YAML
 MAPPINGS: